 - Demonstrate an understanding of the principles of management for the severely ill or injured patient in the remote setting.

 - Demonstrate a systematic approach to primary and secondary survey.

 - Demonstrate immediate life support skills required in the management of the critically ill patient.

 - Recognise the role of the Aboriginal & Torres Strait Islander Health.
 Practitioners/Workers in the management of the critically unwell patient.

-- Perform Basic Life Support as per Australian Resuscitation Council guidelines.
+- Perform Cardiopulmonary Resuscitation as per Australian Resuscitation Council guidelines.

 On successful completion participants will be awarded: website only

 - A CRANAplus Aboriginal and Torres Strait Islander Remote Emergency Care Certificate (Valid for 2 years)

 - A CRANAplus Basic Life Support Certificate (Valid for 1 year)